FusionCache/docs/docs/kvarraymove/kvarraymove.md

 # KV_ARRAY_MOVE
 Moves the position of an item in an array to a different position *in the same array*.

-If a key has an array value type, this command can be used to move items around.
+If a key is for an array, this command can be used to move items within that array.

 Multiple keys are permitted.